 For well over 40 years the club has participated in what the 1982 newsletter referred to as "the annual exercise in masochism known as the Christmas Bird Count."
 In 1981, 118 observers spotted 14,724 birds of 96 species.
 In the following year, 111 observers spotted 13,161 birds of 90 species.
-The enthusiasm for counting the birds each year is even stronger today.
-In 2020, 145 people spotted 22,536 birds in 97 species.
+The enthusiasm for counting the birds each year is just as strong today.

 Club members also led many birding expeditions over the years.
 Glenn Moores was the club's chief birder for many years beginning in 1991.
 Glenn also installed bird houses all over the island.
 We don't know how many of these were occupied, but many of them are still attached to the trees where Glenn installed them.
 Others who worked assiduously in this area were long-time club members Ailsa Pearse, Nancy Braithwaite, and Fiona Flook, who were also among the seven women who started the Salt Spring Island Conservancy.
-More recently, Peter McAllister and Ren Ferguson have led bird outings, usually in the early hours of Thursday mornings.
-Kathleen Maser was instrumental in organizing these dawn excursions.
+More recently, Tim Marchant, Peter McAllister, John Neville, and Susan Hannon have led bird outings, usually in the early hours of Thursday morning.